-Once the PLHCP determines whether the employee has the ability to use or not use a respirator, he/she sends Mary Washington College a written recommendation containing only the following information:
+Once the PLHCP determines whether the employee is able use or not use a respirator, they send UMW a written recommendation containing only the following information:

-- Limitations on respirator use related to the medical condition of the employee, or relating to the workplace conditions in which the respirator will be used, including whether or not the employee is medically able to use the respirator;
+- Limitations on respirator use related to the medical condition of the employee, or relating to the workplace conditions in which the respirator will be used, including whether the employee is medically able to use the respirator

-- The need, if any, for follow-up medical evaluations; and
+- The need, if any, for follow-up medical evaluations

-- A PLHCP, supervisor, or the Safety Director informs the employer that an employee needs to be reevaluated;
+- A PLHCP, supervisor, or the Director of OEMS informs the employer that an employee needs to be reevaluated

-- Information from the respiratory protection program, including observations made during fit testing and program evaluation, indicates a need for employee reevaluation; or
+- Information from the respiratory protection program, including observations made during fit testing and program evaluation, indicates a need for employee reevaluation

 - A change occurs in workplace conditions (e.g., physical work effort, protective clothing, temperature) that may result in a substantial increase in the physiological burden placed on an employee.